Bark-us/developer-api-docs/conversation.md

 **Required parameters for each message**:

-* `id` - the unique identifier for the message
+* `id` - unique identifier for the message
-* `message` - the text content of the message to be scored
+* `message` - text content of the message to be classified

 _Note: media classification is not available when classifying a conversation._